I am Sam; Sam I am.

 Why should you listen to me?

-For nearly 15 years, I have been studying and practicing sustainable methods of living including recycling, organic gardening, composting, beekeeping, energy-conservation, and permaculture.
+For nearly 20 years, I have been studying and practicing methods of living that are geared toward living more lightly upon the Earth.
+It started with recycling, organic gardening, and composting, but gradually led to livestock husbandry, beekeeping, and market-farming.

-I established the Madison Farmers’ Market and have served as Market Manager for the last 4 years.
+I established the Madison Farmers’ Market in 2012, and have served as Market Manager for the last 5 years.
 I stand on the front lines of the food revolution as a farmer and as an advocate for increased access to fresh, locally produced food for the same community that I grew up in─the same communities that both my mother and my father grew up in.

 My Written Works